OWASP/www-chapter-jaipur/tab_leaders.md

 ### Prerit Pathak

-I make software for work, and break software for fun.
+I make software for work and break software for fun.
 Working at the intersection of business, technology and security, you can find me playing CTFs or munching on my peri peri fries.
-Appreciated by: Harvard University, Philips, SAP, and many more for responsible disclosure.
+Appreciated by Harvard University, Philips, SAP, and many more for responsible disclosure.

 Specialties: Application Security, Penetration Testing, Secure Code Review, and Threat Modeling.